doomsider/shadow/README.md

 Install:
 Copy shadow files to the parent directory of Starmade and make shadow.dtsd executable.
 Run shadow.dtsd setup to create the initial configuration file.
 Typing shadow.dtsd will display the available commands.

+Random Thoughts:
+Create a system to search the log live when expecting returns from server commands such as player or ship info